Emakhu/alx-pre_course/0x01-git/README.md

-still getting the hang of this
+it is getting as i keep going